cg-tuwien/Auto-Vk-Toolkit/README.md

         symlinks)           # a boolean setting if symbolic links of assets (and DLLs on Windows) should be created instead of copying dependencies
 ```

+The provided examples have their own `CMakeLists.txt` which show the usage of this function.
+Alternatively, an example of this function's usage can also be found in the [Gears-Vk-Starter template](https://github.com/JolifantoBambla/Gears-Vk-Starter).

+##### Shaders
 All shader files found in the given `glslDirectory` are added to a custom target (named `${target}_shaders`) which is added to the given `target` as a dependency.
-Shaders belonging to this custom target will be compiled before the dependent `target` is build.
+Shaders belonging to this custom target will be compiled before the dependent `target` is built.
-Whenever a shader file changes they will be recompiled automatically.
+Whenever a shader file has changed, `cmake --build ...` will recompile the shader before building the actual `target`.
+When working with an IDE like Clion or Visual Studio 2019, this means that changed shader files will be recompiled when pressing their respective "Play & Run"-Button.
 Note, however, that new shader files are only added to the custom target at configure time.
-This means that if you're working with an IDE, it must be ensured to trigger CMake to reconfigure its build files whenever you add new shader files.
-As a work-around, a `message()` call can be added temporarily in CLion or Visual Studio.
+So if a new shader should be added, the CMake build files have to be reconfigured, either by running `cmake ...` or by pressing the corresponding button in your IDE.

+Because `add_post_build_commands` uses `glslangValidator` internally, only shader files having a file extensions for which `glslangValidator` can automatically determine the shader's type are added to the custom target.
+The following file extensions are allowed:

+* `.vert`: for a vertex shader
+* `.tesc`: for a tessellation control shader
+* `.tese`: for a tessellation evaluation shader
+* `.geom`: for a geometry shader
+* `.frag`: for a fragment shader
+* `.comp`: for a compute shader
+* `.mesh`: for a mesh shader
+* `.task`: for a task shader
+* `.rgen`: for a ray generation shader
+* `.rint`: for a ray intersection shader
+* `.rahit`: for a ray any hit shader
+* `.rchit`: for a ray closest hit shader
+* `.rmiss`: for a ray miss shader
+* `.rcall`: for a ray callable shader
+* `.glsl`: for `.vert.glsl`, `.tesc.glsl`, ..., `.comp.glsl` compound suffixes
+* `.hlsl`: for `.vert.hlsl`, `.tesc.hlsl`, ..., `.comp.hlsl` compound suffixes

+This means that all other file extensions can be used for files meant to be used in shaders via `#include` directives (e.g. a file named `library.glsl` could contain utility functions used in multiple shaders).

+##### Caveats
 Note that creating symbolic links might require the user running CMake to have special privileges.
 E.g. on Windows the user needs the `Create symbolic links` privilege.
 If the user doesn't have the required privileges `add_post_build_commands` falls back to copying the dependencies.

-### Creating a New Project (CMake)
-A new *Gears-Vk* project based on CMake can conveniently be created on GitHub with the [Gears-Vk-Starter template](https://github.com/JolifantoBambla/Gears-Vk-Starter).

 # Creating a New Project